 Overview of Refugees’ access to housing in France: the metropoles of Lyon and Rennes

-Auteurs : Eunice Cascant, Lauren Dixon, ORCID Noemie Dominguez, Patricia Loncle, Emmanuelle Maunaye, Catherine Mercier-Suissa, nancy ottaviano et maité pinchon
+Authors : Eunice Cascant, Lauren Dixon, ORCID Noemie Dominguez, Patricia Loncle, Emmanuelle Maunaye, Catherine Mercier-Suissa, nancy ottaviano and maité pinchon

 Prepared within Work Package 2, this report focuses on housing solutions for refugees and beneficiaries of international protection status in France, delivered under the H2020 project MERGING—Integration for Migrants.
 The main objectives of this report are to: